This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Glaze For Lemon Pound Cake

-To give this lemon pound cake more lemon flavor I love making a simple lemon glaze.
+To give this lemon pound cake more bright lemon flavor I love making a tangy lemon glaze.
 It’s made with just three ingredients – powdered sugar, lemon juice, and a little vanilla extract.

 I like the lemon glaze to be thick but still “drizzable” (not a word…but it should!) be.
 If your lemon glaze is too thick, you can a little more lemon juice.
 And if it’s too thin, add a little more powdered sugar.